EgoMoose/gravity-camera/README.md

 # gravity-camera
-Modifications to the standard roblox player module to allow custom up vectors and spinning in sync base parts
+Modifications to the standard roblox player module to allow custom up vectors and spinning in sync with base parts.

 Adds the following functions to the CameraModule: